livekit-examples/index/README.md

 4. Move the directory from `/tmp` to the location you specified
 5. Run the `post_create` task from the `taskfile.yaml` and print any user setup instructions

-At this point, you're ready to start developing your application!
-Some templates work best with others -- for example, an AI agent template may pair well with a voice assistant frontend template.
+At this point, you're ready to start developing your application.
+Some templates work best with others – for example, an AI agent template may pair well with a voice assistant frontend template.
 It all depends on what you want to build.
 The beauty of LiveKit is that the primitives are interchangeable!

 If you need a refresher on the basics, be sure to head to our documentation and read the [Intro to LiveKit](http://docs.livekit.io/home/get-started/intro-to-livekit/).